RKWAV - own Compressed Audio File Format

 About the project

 RKWAV is a custom audio file format that uses lossless compression.
-It saves disk space and especially memory space, especially in my Sampler program, and in the Interactive musical system project where conventional compression methods cannot be used.
+It saves disk space and memory space, especially in my Sampler program, and in the Interactive music system INGENIA project where conventional compression methods cannot be used.
 Savings in storage of samples (audio recordings) improve the properties of the instrument - larger parts of samples or more samples can be stored in the computer's memory.

 The RKWAV format meets the following requirements: